Sue: I’m not thrilled with the cheesy narration, but I can live with it.

 Sue: What a slimy git.

-And then, given that she’s exhausted the limited options available to her, she asks the question I’ve been expecting for a while:
+And then she asks the question I’ve been expecting for some time…

-Sue: Are are these two old men the new companions?
+Sue: Are these two old men the new companions?

-Sue: They are very sweet.
+Sue: They’re very sweet.
 I couldn’t see them running up and down any corridors, though.
-That would be tricky.

 Sue: Right, so is this the same Master as the one we saw before?
 Or is it supposed to be the same one?
-I know it can’t be the same one.
-Do you know what I mean?
+And yes, I know it can’t be the same one, but do you know what I mean?

-Sue: OK, that makes sense, because he sounds nothing like Roger Delgado.
+Sue: Okay, that makes sense, because he sounds nothing like Roger Delgado.
 So has the Master been injured?
-He didn’t regenerate into this?
+He didn’t regenerate into this, then?

 Sue: So how was he injured?